All Episodes

 The whole sleepwalking thing.

-Um, definitely that was the answer I needed, though, to get me to dig deeper.
+Definitely, that was the answer I needed, though, to get me to dig deeper.

-I was like, All right, well, there's something going on here.
+I was like, all right, well, there's something going on here.

 I mean, what did you discover?

-I that's something I haven't gotten into, but I do I did sleepwalk during those after this.
+I, that's something I haven't gotten into, but I do, I did sleepwalk during those after this.

 I sleptwalked for a few years following this.

-Um, I have done some research, and if you look into the dark side of the Jesuits, they are known for using drugs and hypnosis.
+And if you look into the dark side of the Jesuits, they are known for using drugs and hypnosis.

-And in when I was digging deeper, like um once I kind of recovered all the memories, I wanted to see if there was anything else that I forgot.
+And in when I was digging deeper, like once I kind of recovered all the memories, I wanted to see if there was anything else that I forgot.

-It's a very strange, it's almost it's impossible to describe.
+It's a very strange, it's almost, it's impossible to describe.

-Um, it's almost like you're ignoring it or you're pretending it's not there or something.
+It's almost like you're ignoring it or you're pretending it's not there or something.

 There you go.